puncakbukit/reversteem/README.md

 # Reversteem – Reversi on Steem

-A fully client-side, deterministic Reversi (Othello) game built on top of the Steem blockchain.
+A fully client-side, deterministic Reversi (Othello) game built on top of the **Steem** blockchain.

-Reversteem demonstrates how a complete turn-based multiplayer game can run on Steem using only posts and replies as an immutable event log — without smart contracts and without any backend server.
+Reversteem demonstrates how a complete turn-based multiplayer game can run using only posts and replies as an immutable event log — without smart contracts and without any backend server.

 This project is both a playable game and a protocol experiment.

 ---

-## ✨ Core Properties
+# ✨ Core Properties

 * 100% static frontend (GitHub Pages compatible)
 * No backend server